 Let’s say you are a recently certified TEFL teacher.
 After completing your TEFL course, you feel motivated and ready to take on the world.
-The teaching profession entails a lot of responsibilities that have far reaching effects on our society.
-EFL teachers need to be perfectly bilingual in the language they are teaching, and they need to have all the necessary tools to deliver successful lessons in multilingual and multicultural environments.
+The teaching profession entails a lot of responsibilities that have far-reaching effects on our society.
+EFL teachers need to be perfectly bilingual in the language they are teaching.
+They need to have all the necessary tools to deliver successful lessons in multilingual and multicultural environments.
 As in all professions, an EFL teacher needs to be prepared and have the correct qualifications.
-Courses such as the EBC Trinity College CertTESOL prepares you to be professional teachers with a competitive advantage in the job market.
+Courses such as the EBC Trinity College CertTESOL prepare you to be professional teachers with a competitive advantage in the job market.

-When you already hold your certificate in your hand, you are surely wishing to meet your new students and, at the same time, wondering if they will like you and if they will find your classes productive and interesting.
-There will be other questions crossing your mind such as: will I be teaching kids or adults?
+When you already hold your certificate in your hand, you want to meet your new students and wonder if they will like you and find your classes productive and engaging.
+Of course, other questions will cross your mind, such as: will I be teaching kids or adults?
 Which target audience do I like teaching the most?
 What are the differences between them?

 There are many differences in teaching English to children and adults.
 Keep reading and discover some!

 Whereas young students are adult-dependent learners, adults are self-directed learners.
 That means that children usually sign up for English classes due to the decision made by their parents, generally regarding professional and academic concerns.
 Since children do not have a clear sense of direction when learning English, the younger they are, the more they accept the incoming information.

 On the other hand, adults attend English classes with a clear purpose in mind.
 Whether for professional, academic or personal reasons, they know what they are looking for.
 Therefore, they will be asking more questions, and they will be more likely to challenge new information.

 This affects motivation levels: you will struggle to make children feel interested in your activities, whereas it will be much easier with adults.

 2. The attention span